-14.2.7.
+16.2.7.
 Decide on a navigation scheme

 Determine a suitable navigation scheme to help users move easily around in the website.
 That will make it easier for them to find the information they need.
-Remember that, as users do not think or behave similarly, provision should be made for different user behaviours.
+Remember that as users do not think or behave similarly, provision should be made for different user behaviours.

-14.2.8.
+16.2.8.
 Acquiring and writing content

 No website should be launched without substantive content.
 The content identified for the website will need to be provided by the relevant content owners.
 Some of the existing content will have to be edited or rewritten for the web as medium, while new content will have to be written and signed off.
-This phase should take place consecutively with the planning phases as discussed in paragraphs 2.1.4 to 2.1.7 and the prototype development phase (see paragraph 2.3.1).
-The content should be available before the templates (see par 2.3.2) are developed.
+This phase should take place consecutively with the planning phases as discussed in paragraphs 16.2.2 to 16.2.5 and the prototype development phase (paragraph 16.2.9).
+The content should be available before the templates are developed.
 If not, it may hold back the completion of the website's development.

-14.2.9.
+16.2.9.
 Developing the website

 Develop different prototypes (two or three) for the website's home page and next level pages.
-These prototypes may require several iterations before one is approved by top management.
-When it is approved, the development of the individual pages can start.
+When approved, the development of the individual pages can start.

-- · Create templates for the home page and different sections of the website.
+- Create templates for the home page and different sections of the website.

-- · Create all pages using the templates.
+- Create all pages using the templates.

 - Obtain approval and launch the website.

-14.2.10.
+16.2.10.
 Evaluating the website

 It is necessary to evaluate the website before implementation and thereafter at regular intervals.
-Reasons for this include that websites are dynamic and constantly growing, the department or user needs might change and because of continuous development in information technology.
+Reasons for this include that websites are dynamic and constantly growing the department or user needs might change and because of continuous development in information technology.